 This blog is what happens when a mind that wants to write hits the stone wall that is called academic publishing - a slow process where most of the benefits do not trickle down to the masses.
 Here you can hopefully read about everything behavioural science, personal finance and PhD.

-My name is Merle van den Akker, I’m a 23 year old girl from a small village in Limburg, the Netherlands.
+As I said before, my name is Merle.
+And I’m from a small village in Limburg, the Netherlands.
 I have always had a keen interest in Psychology, Behavioural Science and Economics.
 This has led me to study both Psychology and Economics at University College Maastricht.
 After finishing my undergraduate education in the Netherlands I went abroad to the United Kingdom, where I went to study the MSc Behavioural and Economic Science, at the University of Warwick.
 After completing my second master’s degree, an MA in Social Science Research, I am in the PhD in Business and Management, specialising in Behavioural Science, at Warwick Business School.